 Skip advert

 Or are you looking to sell your car?

-The Tesla Model 3 is one of the best electric cars around: practical, high-tech and boasting great performance and range, all for a relatively low price.
-The all-electric saloon’s recent facelift only sweetened the deal, improving build quality and refinement, giving it a slightly snazzier look and boosting the already excellent range to over 400 miles.
+The Tesla Model 3 is one of the best electric cars around.
+It’s practical, high-tech, and boasts great performance and range for a competitive price.
+The all-electric saloon’s facelift only sweetened the deal, improving build quality and refinement, giving it a slightly snazzier look, and boosting the already excellent range up to around 400 miles in some versions.

 Advertisement - Article continues below

-It’s big enough for four adults to travel in comfort and is a relaxed car in which to spend time, plus access to the Tesla Supercharger network helps when tackling long journeys.
-It's fast too, even in its most basic rear-wheel drive form, while the all-wheel drive Model 3 Long Range will show plenty of sports cars a clean set to heels away from the traffic lights.
+It’s big enough to work as a family car and is a relaxed place in which to spend time.
+Access to the Tesla Supercharger network and the car's excellent navigation system that also works to precondition the battery ahead of charging stops all help when tackling long journeys.
+It's fast too, even in its most basic rear-wheel drive form, while the all-wheel drive Model 3 Long Range and Performance models will show plenty of sports cars a clean set to heels away from the traffic lights.
 As long as you’re not intimidated by the cutting-edge technology or the minimalist interior, the Tesla Model 3 is a great option.

+Skip advert